 Each letter in each alphabet in Favorite Monograms has been carefully traced into a clean line drawing that can be easily enlarged or reduced on a home printer or a photocopier.
-If printed straight from the PDF, the letters print at 2.5″ high, when choosing “no scaling” or “100%” in your printer settings.

 The 16-alphabet collection is delivered as via a download link to your inbox shortly after purchase, so that you can begin creating right away!
 Priced at less than $1.00 per complete alphabet, monogram lovers can’t go wrong with this collection!